rails/rails/guides/source/association_basics.md

     => true
     ```

-* Prevent inconsistent data (since there is only one copy of the `Author` object
+* Prevent inconsistent data

-  loaded):
+  Since only one copy of the `Author` object is loaded, it helpes to prevent inconsistencies.

     ```irb
     irb> author = Author.first